-Deliveroo confirms anticipated £8bn floatation in London, will be among first to use ‘dual shares’ structure – TechCrunch
+Deliveroo confirms anticipated floatation in London, will be among first to use ‘dual shares’ structure – TechCrunch

-Food delivery start-up Deliveroo has today confirmed its £8bn ($11bn) stock market floatation in London, something which was on the cards previously.
+Food delivery startup Deliveroo has today confirmed its stock market floatation in London, something which was on the cards previously.
+The latest valuation in June last year was over $7 billion.

-The eight-year-old company will use the “dual-class” innovation which has been introduced to the London Stock Exchange by the UK government in a bid to keep UK companies from being lured over to the NASDAQ, as well as attract continental European listings.

-The listing will be on the London Stock Exchange’s “premium” segment.
-Dual-class shares are popular in the US – where it is used by companies such as Facebook and Alphabet – because it allows founders to take a longer view of strategy and retain more control of their companies during decisions such as mergers and acquisitions.
+The eight-year-old company is hoping to use “dual-class” shares, which although currently precluded from the premium segment of the exchange, could transfer over if the latest regulatory recommendations are approved.
+Dual-class shares are being pushed by the U.K. government in a bid to keep U.K. companies from being lured over to the Nasdaq, as well as attract continental European listings.
+They are popular in the U.S. — where the class is used by companies such as Facebook and Alphabet — because it allows founders to take a longer view of strategy and retain more control of their companies during decisions such as mergers and acquisitions.

 Will Shu, CEO of Deliveroo, said in a statement: “Deliveroo was born in London.
 This is where I founded the company and delivered our first order.
 London is a great place to live, work, do business and eat.
 That’s why I’m so proud and excited about a potential listing here.”